-A series of exhibition and conferences was attended including Seafest, Ireland's largest maritime festival- www.seafest.ie; the keynotes/sustainability sessions of the Ocean Wealth Summit (Cork, 10th June 2019 -https://www.ouroceanwealth.ie/oow-summith; BIM workshop on improving the circularity of plastics in fishing gear event (Cork, 11th June 2019 - http://www.bim.ie/our-work/projects/improving-circularity-fishing-gear/
+A series of exhibition and conferences was attended including Seafest, Ireland's largest maritime festival ; the keynotes/sustainability sessions of the Ocean Wealth Summit (Cork, 10th June 2019); BIM workshop on improving the circularity of plastics in fishing gear event (Cork, 11th June 2019) .
+A range of other expert meetings were also attended in Brussels primarily organised by DG MARE.